Home

 It is difficult to quantify exact melting temperatures as various makers have their own specifications.

-If purchasing the three grades buy from the one maker.
 That is not to say you can't use a different make on part of your project if needed.

 You will also need an appropriate flux where neceasary to apply to the metal to ensure a good join.